Craterocephalus eyresii: Habitat and biology

 Craterocephalus eyresii is found in a variety of wetlands from swamps to rivers.
 It is common wherever it occurs and it is normally found among aquatic vegetation and over gravel substrates in lakes or in the slow-flowing parts of streams.
 It may be found in both turbid and clear water.
 It can also inhabit ephemeral rivers, streams, natural springs, salt lakes and man-made bores where it prefers to stay around submerged vegetation over gravel substrates.
 In dry periods it seeks refuge in bores and semi-permanent waterholes.
 It mainly feeds on small crustaceans.
 In permanent waters it breeds from January to March, but will breed opportunistically in flood periods.
 It is an important component of the diet of many waterbirds such as herons, cormorants and pelicans.

-Taxonomy

-Craterocephalus eyresii sensu lato has been split it into four species, the Darling River hardyhead (C. amniclus), Finke River hardyhead (C. centralis), Lake Eyre hardyhead (C. eyresii), and Murray hardyhead (C. fluviatilis).
-As the most studied populations have been populations of the Murray hardhead then much of the information which appears to refer to the Lake Eyre hardyhead actually refers to the Murray hardyhead.